flarum/docs/docs/extend/update-2_0.md

 ## Backend

-### PHP 8.1
+### PHP 8.2

 ##### <span class="breaking">Breaking</span>
-* The entire codebase has been updated to use/require PHP 8.1 as a minimum, and with it come more strict types.
+* The entire codebase has been updated to use/require PHP 8.2 as a minimum, and with it come more strict types.
 This is not a breaking change for most extensions.
 But you should still update your extension's code accordingly and check for any potential issues or deprecated code.

 ##### <span class="notable">Notable</span>
 * A new `Flarum\Locale\TranslatorInterface` has been introduced, it is recommended to use instead of either `Illuminate\Contracts\Translation\Translator` or `Symfony\Contracts\Translation\TranslatorInterface`.

 ### Dependencies

+#### Carbon 3

+##### <span class="breaking">Breaking</span>
+* Flarum 2.0 upgrades Carbon to version 3. `diffIn` methods now return floats instead of integers and can return negative values to indicate time direction.
+This is the most significant breaking change in Carbon 3.
+If you are using any of these methods, you should update your code to handle floats and negative values.

+Other changes can be found in the [Carbon 3 change log](https://github.com/briannesbitt/Carbon/releases/tag/3.0.0).

-#### Symfony (updated from 5.x to 6.x)
+#### Symfony (updated from 5.x to 7.x)

 ##### <span class="notable">Notable</span>
 * Flarum 2.0 upgrades Symfony components to version 6.
 Most extensions will not need to make any changes.

-#### Laravel (updated from 8.x to 10.x)
+#### Laravel (updated from 8.x to 11.x)

-Flarum 2.0 uses Laravel 10 components, depending on your extension you may need to adapt your code.
+Flarum 2.0 uses Laravel 11 components, depending on your extension you may need to adapt your code.
 Here are some notable highlights.

 ##### <span class="breaking">Breaking</span>
 * The `$dates` property on models has been removed.
 You should now use the `$casts` property instead as such: